 Rather than graciously accepting the honor, Simmons and Stanley bitched about it all the way.
 The annual snubs.
 The lack of respect.
 Not being taken seriously.
 Seriously?
 It just ate away at them and they couldn't help obsessing about it in public.

 When it was suggested that the original line-up perform at the induction ceremony the pair dissed the idea with a vengeance.
 No way.
 Can't happen.
 "Peter and Ace don't deserve to wear the paint."
 Never will happen - and it didn't.

-Soon it was Simmons and Stanley vs. Frehley and Criss in comically nasty backbiting though to be fair Frehley and Criss were usually responding to rather than initiating the cheap shots.
+Soon it was Simmons and Stanley vs. Frehley and Criss with a stream of comically nasty backbiting, though to be fair Frehley and Criss were usually responding to, rather than initiating, the cheap shots.
 Rolling Stone magazine gave the whole circus its due by putting KISS (the original incarnation) on their cover for the first time ever.

 Amid all the fire-spitting, Stanley's autobiography, "Face The Music: A Life Exposed" nearly got lost in the shuffle.
 It was saved at the last minute when an excerpt from the book came to light accusing Frehley and Criss of "anti-semitic behavior" toward Simmons and Stanley.
 Criss and Frehley immediately denied the charge.
 No matter, the original story got press.
 The denials, not so much.

-When it came to the actual ceremony, Stanley went out of his way to insult the very same Hall of Fame that just inducted his group.
+When it came to the actual ceremony, Stanley went out of his way to insult the very same Hall of Fame that had just inducted his group.
 Okay, thanks for coming.
 Simmons, Frehley and Criss were better behaved.
 Even after the ceremony Stanley kept the anti-Hall digs coming with an occasional shot from Simmons.

 Van Halen still ranks as the #1 most rancorous Hall of Fame induction but give it to KISS for coming a close second.